AparGarg99/apargarg/README.md

 ## Hi there!
 I'm Apar <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ### About Me
-I am a Data Scientist. :wink:
+👨‍🎓 Student at National University of Singapore (NUS).
+Pursuing M.Tech. in Intelligent Systems.

- :books: I love contributing to the DS community by making [Tutorials](https://apargarg99.github.io/Tutorials).
+📚 I love contributing to the DS community by making [Tutorials](https://apargarg99.github.io/Tutorials).
 This is a go-to place for all DS enthusiasts.

  🌱 I like to keep myself updated with trending research in Deep Learning.